-Lawes recently finished reading Natives: Race and Class in the Ruins of Empire, by Akala.
-Having taken a few days to collect his thoughts, he has written this review of what he describes as 'an incendiary dissection of the problems affecting modern society.'
+I recently finished reading Natives: Race and Class in the Ruins of Empire, by Akala.
+Having taken a few days to collect my thoughts, I have written this review of the book I declare is 'an incendiary dissection of the problems affecting modern society.'

 I finished reading Natives: Race and Class in the Ruins of Empire the other day, and it’s one that has been whirling around my brain since, so I wanted to write down my thoughts about it.
 I am a big fan of Akala.
 When I worked with my brother, we travelled the length and breadth of the United Kingdom in our van, and with both he and our other colleague right into their rap music, it blared out of the van quite often.
 As more of a hard rocker, I found most of their choices quite dull; boring, repetitive, uninspired amateur poetry about being rich and portraying a gangster image placed over tedious beats that all merged into one.
 There was little innovation in the songs I heard, little wordplay that made me think.